Azure/deployment-environments/documentation/terraform-private-preview/README.md

 }
 ```

 * If you are adding Terraform based environment definitons to an existing Catalog, sync the Catalog before attempting to create an environment using the specific environment definition.
-You will now be able to create an environment directly in the [developer portal](https://learn.microsoft.com/en-us/azure/deployment-environments/quickstart-create-access-environments#create-an-environment) or [through CLI](https://learn.microsoft.com/en-us/azure/deployment-environments/how-to-create-access-environments#create-an-environment) using the Terraform based environment defintions
+You will now be able to create an environment directly in the [developer portal](https://learn.microsoft.com/en-us/azure/deployment-environments/quickstart-create-access-environments#create-an-environment) or [through CLI](https://learn.microsoft.com/en-us/azure/deployment-environments/how-to-create-access-environments#create-an-environment) using the Terraform based environment definitions

 # Getting help or providing feedback